iHeartMedia CEO Bob Pittman on why audio 'is hot for the first time in decades'

 “Audio is hot for the first time in decades,” Pittman told NBC News in a recent interview.

 Pittman’s company, formerly known as Clear Channel Media Holdings, is a giant in the radio industry with more than 850 broadcast stations.
-Under his guidance, he’s pushed the company into more modern audio offerings including podcasts and connected speakers.
+Under his guidance, the company has pushed into more modern audio offerings including podcasts and connected speakers.

 Pittman, a former chief executive of MTV Networks who also ran AOL as chief operating officer in the company’s early years, began in the radio business at 15 years of age as an announcer in his hometown of Brookhaven, Mississippi.
 Pittman joined the company in 2010, two years after a buyout from two private equity firms, which would leave the company saddled with more than $20 billion in debt.